03balogun/google_local_result_scrapper/README.md

     **Params**
     - **headless** *Boolean* to run puppeteer in headless mode or not.
 The default value *true* setting this to false will open the chrome browser while performing the operation.

-- `visitGoogle` Async method which takes to parameters the search query and result page limit.
+- `visitGoogle` Async method which takes two parameters the search query and result page limit.
 This method is responsible for visiting google, scraping the result then returns an array of object e.g `[{name, category, phone_number, location, website}]`

     **Params**
     - **searchQuery** *String* The Query to search for. e.g Schools in Lekki